motchie/action-epubcheck-old/README.md

    In your repository, create a `.github/workflows` directory if it doesn't exist.

-   Add a new YAML file (e.g., `epubcheck.yml`) in this directory with the following content:
+   - Add a new YAML file in this directory.
+   - For example, name it `epubcheck.yml`.
+   - Use the following content:

    ```yaml
    name: EPUB Validation